wftutorials/android-beginner-tutorial/README.md

 All the options shown above can affect how we can manipulate elements within a RelativeLayout.
 This really gives us a lot of options.
-For e.g. in the `wfTutorials` mobile app the cards we create to list the tutorials were created using RelativeLayout. (put example here)
+For e.g. in the `wfTutorials` mobile app the cards we create to list the tutorials were created using RelativeLayout.

+--Comment--

+# wfTutorials card sample
+[wftutorials_card_sample.png]

+In the above we have an image view with two textviews as the header.
+We have a main image view center.
+Then we have two textviews below each other as the body.
+Then the footer we have two textviews in a horizontal layout.
+(You cant see this but this is where the category goes)

 ## Working with the ScrollView

 Lets try working with scrollview.
-This is great when you layout extends beyond the primary view of the phone.
-This almost always happens and so you always need an ScrollView (or other views that scroll) So Lets try it out in the `SecondActivity`.
+This is great when your layout extends beyond the primary view of the phone.
+This almost always happens and so you always need an ScrollView (or other views that scroll) when building your UI views.

+Lets try it out in the `SecondActivity`.
 In the `activity_second.xml` lets add the content below

 ```html
 <?xml version="1.0" encoding="utf-8"?>